Obama gets personal, sanctions Putin's inner circle

 "Sanctions build over time.
 They are very powerful.
 And people may think that they are a mere wrist slap.
 I can assure them that they are not," the official said.

-Obama, who travels to Europe next week, promised unwavering U.S. support to NATO allies, which include Russian neighbors Lithuania, Latvia and Estonia.
+Obama, who travels to Europe next week, promised unwavering U.S. support to NATO allies, which include Russian neighbours Lithuania, Latvia and Estonia.

 (Additional reporting by Susan Heavey, Lesley Wroughton, Doina Chiacu and David Storey in Washington and Tom Miles in Geneva; editing by G Crosse and Ross Colvin)